mixinmax/jquery.swatches/README.md

     $('.swatch').swatchify();

-And when you load your page, you'll have this lovely thing staring at you:
+And when you load your page, you'll have this lovely thing staring at you (the right is what it looks like when you hover over the swatch):

 <img src="img/beach.png" align="center"/>